SharePoint/PnP-Guidance/articles/Information-management-sample-app-for-SharePoint.md

-Title: Information management sample app for SharePointDescription: As part of your Enterprise Content Management (ECM) strategy, you can get or set site policies to manage the lifecycle of your SharePoint site. ms.ContentId: fd0d5edd-550e-4ed9-8d45-5029d1314905

 # Information management sample app for SharePoint
 As part of your Enterprise Content Management (ECM) strategy, you can get or set site policies to manage the lifecycle of your SharePoint site.